Ada-C7/recursion-tracing/README.md

       The case in a recursive method, where the recursion happens (ie where the method itself is called.)
 - Base Case:
       The case in a recursive method, where no recursion happens.
-      Generally successive iterations of the recursive case bring you closer to the base case, and the base case is where the method evaluation finally terminates.
+      Generally successive terations of the recursive case bring you closer to the base case, and the base case is where the method evaluation finally terminates.
 - Activation Chain/Stack:
       The entire chain of successive iterations of the recursive case and the eventual base case that are evaluated when the method is invoked.
 - Activation Record/Call: